Visual Representation Alignment for Multimodal Large Language Models: Related Work

-Within this hierarchy, the middle layers have been shown to be particularly critical for visual understanding. \citet{jiang2025devils} decompose these layers into enrichment and refinement phases, demonstrating that insufficient visual information from earlier stages propagates forward and induces object hallucination.
-Similarly, \citet{kang2025your} shows that only a small subset of attention heads, concentrated in the middle layers, are pivotal for visual grounding.
-Consistent with these findings, our analysis of visual representation alignment indicates that the preservation of visual information in the middle layers is strongly associated with spatial reasoning ability, which in turn is crucial for vision-centric tasks.
+Within this hierarchy, the middle layers have been shown to be particularly critical for visual understanding. \citet{jiang2025devils} decompose these layers into enrichment and refinement phases, showing that insufficient visual information from earlier stages propagates forward and induces object hallucination.
+Similarly, \citet{kang2025your} shows that only a small subset of attention heads in the middle layers are pivotal for visual grounding.
+Consistent with these findings, our analysis of visual representation alignment indicates that the preservation of visual information in the middle layers is strongly linked to spatial reasoning ability, which in turn is crucial for vision-centric tasks.

 \paragraph{Improving visual information in MLLMs.} While recent works have increasingly examined the internal information flow of MLLMs, most prior efforts remain concentrated on the input stage—particularly the use of frozen vision encoders.
-Improvements at this stage have largely focused on adopting stronger vision encoders~\citep{kar2024brave, lu2024deepseek, shi2024eagle, azadani2025leo} or enhancing efficiency by reducing the overhead of visual tokens~\citep{vasu2025fastvlm, yang2025visionzip, wen2025stop}.
+Improvements at this stage have largely focused on adopting stronger or multiple vision encoders~\citep{kar2024brave, lu2024deepseek, shi2024eagle, azadani2025leo} or enhancing efficiency by reducing the overhead of visual tokens~\citep{vasu2025fastvlm, yang2025visionzip, wen2025stop}.
 These advances have proven valuable, yet they primarily address the quality and efficiency of the initial visual representations, with comparatively less attention given to how visual information is processed and propagated once injected into the model.
 Recent efforts~\citep{wang2024ross, wang2025ross3d} take a step further by advocating direct supervision of visual tokens, but their focus remains on endpoint supervision with less consideration of the internal information flow.
 Moreover, their reconstruction-based objectives, while effective for preserving low-level fidelity, are less suited for capturing the higher-level semantic abstractions required by complex reasoning tasks~\citep{zhang2023tale, tong2024cambrian}.

 In this context, our approach complements these directions by focusing on the internal visual representations—particularly those in the middle layers where fine-grained semantics emerge.
 By aligning these intermediate features with embeddings from pretrained VFMs, we provide structured supervision that helps preserve semantically meaningful visual content throughout the model.